oluwafemiayo/karpenter-installation/README.md

 - A running Kubernetes cluster (version 1.27 or later)
 - `kubectl` command-line tool installed and configured to interact with your cluster
-- AWS credentials configured if you're using Amazon EKS (or other cloud provider credentials for different platforms)
+- AWS `aws cli` credentials configured if you're using Amazon EKS (or other cloud provider credentials for different platforms)
+- `ekctl`
 - Helm v3 or later installed (required for Karpenter Helm chart installation)

 ## Installation Steps